GeoGrammenidis/dashboard/readme.md

         returns "loading" and "error" (it also saves data in session storage as mentioned)

     - src/components/useDelete.js
-        dispatch case "delete" removes data from session storage variable and removes from "checked" object the right properites. dispatch case "toggle" toggles the "checked" object property correpsonding to the id given.
+        dispatch case "delete" removes data from session storage variable and removes from "checked" object the right properties. dispatch case "toggle" toggles the "checked" object property correpsonding to the id given.
         "checked" state is initialized with an object which has properties with keys based on the ids of the table data and values of false.
-        "deleteAction" function is used to dispatch "delete" only after comfirmation.
+        "deleteAction" function is used to dispatch "delete" only after confirmation.
         "toogle" function is used just to dispatch "toggle" returns "activeBtn", "checked", "toggle" and "deleteAction"